-Let’s take a look at five main types of drug screenings:
+Let’s take a look at five main types of screenings:

 - Urine test: This is pretty straightforward.
-You pee in a cup, and someone checks the urine for evidence of drug use.
-This test is by far the most common form of drug testing used for employment and legal system purposes.
+You pee in a cup, and someone checks the urine for evidence of substance.

 - Blood test: A blood test is the most accurate form of screening, but it is also the most invasive and expensive of all the options.
 For this reason, it is rarely used for anything other than for medical or legal purposes.

-- Hair follicle test: Hair follicle testing is becoming more popular in some cases because it has proven to be better at detecting long-term, habitual drug use.
-It is more expensive than some methods, but it is a useful type of screening.
+- Hair follicle test: Hair follicle testing is becoming more popular in some cases because it has proven to be better at detecting long-term, habitual use.
+It is more expensive than some methods, but hair test is a useful type of screening.